Swastik-Singh/CoraAssignment/README.md

     `pod install`

-If you are not familiar with this command, read this article to understand more about it.
+If you are not familiar with this command, read this article to understand more about it [Using Cocoapods on Windows](https://airtdave.medium.com/using-cocoapods-on-windows-dec471735f51).

 ## Run Project